Jacketbg/n8n-node-inoreader/README.md

 - New article in "Read later" section

 ### Actions (Inoreader node)
+- Create new article in "Read later" section
+- Create new article in a tag
-- Get articles from feed
+- Get many articles from feed
-- Get articles from folder
+- Get many articles from folder
-- Get articles from tag
+- Get many articles from tag
-- Get articles from "Read later"
+- Get many articles from "Read later"
-- Save external article to "Read later"
-- Save external article to tag
 - Assign tag to article
 - Assign "Read later" flag to article
 - Get all feeds
+- Get all tags
+- Get all folders

 ---